codio-templates/hello-codio-python/.guides/content/Building-the-Demo-c58a.md

 |||

 ### Page Layout
 Each page in the guide can have its own layout.
 You can select how many panels you want, and what information goes in each panel.
-The most common layout is a two panels without the tree.
+The most common layout is two panels without the tree.
 The guide is in one panel and the code editor is in the other.
 Click the gear in the top-right corner of Codio.
 You can select the layout from here.
 The default layout is copy the previous page, and Codio does not close any open tabs.

 ![Layout](.guides/img/layout.png)